dmoonfire/mfgames-culture-data/README.md

         }
     }

-If an entry needs to be removed, please send an email with proof to [contact@mfgames.com](mailto:contact@mfgames.com) and we'll get it removed.
-Corrections will be accepted as pull requests.
+If an entry needs to be removed, please create an issue in the [Github repository](https://github.com/dmoonfire/mfgames-culture-data/issues).
+This will ensure transparency in the process.

 # Terminology